-Generous support has allowed the Wendy Novak Diabetes Center to become Kentucky’s largest and most comprehensive pediatric diabetes center.
+Generous support has allowed the Wendy Novak Diabetes Institute to become Kentucky’s largest and most comprehensive pediatric diabetes center.

 The clinical team of 30, including nine board-certified pediatric endocrinologists and seven nurse practitioners, receives approximately 4,000 hospital and outpatient visits each year.
 More than 1,400 patients with diabetes seek the expertise of Norton Children’s Endocrinology each year.

 Patients include children up to age 21 with general endocrine conditions and adults up to age 26 with diabetes.

 - Metabolic bone conditions

 - Early and delayed puberty

 - Growth disorders

 - Thyroid abnormalities, including hyperthyroidism (Graves’ disease) and hypothyroidism

 In addition to providing outpatient, telehealth and inpatient services, the team is actively involved in training medical students, residents and pediatric endocrinology fellows, as well as participating in innovative translational and clinical research.